KingLeonInc/SagBiz/readme.md

 php artisan migrate
 ```

-Once the database files are migrated open up a CLI(cmd or powershell) and go to your working directory and create an admin:
+Once the database files are migrated it's time to create an admin:

 ```
 > php artisan tinker